 - Create buckets.
-The buckets being referred to means having different accounts for varying purposes.
+The buckets being referred to mean having different accounts for varying purposes.
 That way, you don’t overspend or overlap through whatever budget you’ve intended for certain expenses.
 This is highly recommended, especially when you’re still at the peak of your major expenses, like still having kids to send to school.
 This also entails having different baskets of investments, and not just savings.
 For instance, you may want to invest in stocks or precious metals.
-For the latter, you can start to look through options from Learn About Gold.

 - Maximize social security.
 Depending on the ceiling you can afford at the moment, don’t limit yourself only to a small payment amount on your social security.
 Pay for the most that you can afford, and when you can increase payments, then do so as well.
 Remember that the higher you pay in terms of social security premiums, the higher you can also receive with your retirement pension.
 This can help ensure that you’ll have enough funds coming in, even when you’re no longer earning.